Posts about Photos Other Categories

 Walking Along The South Bank.
 Looking On The Water.
 We Wait At A Dock.

-A fairly relaxing day.
+A pretty relaxing day.
 We watch the changing of the guard, explore the city, and have a good time.

 Stockholm Is Under Construction.
 Walking Through The Bustling Streets Towards The Palace.